ome/omero-guide-introduction/docs/annotate.rst

       |image1|

    - The Key-Value Pairs allow you to add lab-book-like additional metadata for the Image.
 These Key-Value Pairs are also specifically searchable.
-[LINK to Search sister doc]
+See :doc:`search-omero`.

 #.
-It is also possible to add Comment, Attachment and Rating to selected Images.
+It is also possible to add Comment, Attachment and Rating to selected Images in the right-hand pane in General tab.

 #.
 Filter using annotations